n1ay/Wireless-Throughput-Test/README.md

 Run `run.sh` script from main project directory: `./run.sh`
 Open `localhost:5000` in your browser to use the application.

+If you want to run HTTP server with other ip or port you can change it directly in `run.sh` script.

 ## Results
 Test was executed in closed environment, without connection to the Internet. `iperf3` parameters used:
   * `-l` buffer length